OpenRA/OpenRA-Resources/README.md

-All Django Applications which serve Content Website
+Django tools and applications to serve OpenRA Content Web Site